BrianGardnerAtl/website/_drafts/compose_display_a_list.md

 <script src="https://gist.github.com/BrianGardnerAtl/294e571f16e2ef5a9b6bf665fc6762af.js"></script>

 With these updates the `AdapterList` should observe any updates made to the list of tweets and update the corresponding `TweetView` row accordingly.
 However, the `AdapterList` is still not updating the individual rows.
-Based on my discussions with some of the folks working on Compose it seems like this is likely a bug in dev07.
-A bug ticket has been filed for this issue so I am hopeful it will be resolved soon!
+Toast messages added into the comment, like, and retweet listeners confirms that they are handling the events, but the screen is not updating.
+Based on my discussions with some of the folks working on Compose it seems like this is likely a bug in `AdapterList`.
+[A bug ticket has been filed for this issue](https://issuetracker.google.com/u/0/issues/151860426) so I am hopeful it will be resolved soon!

 With that, a list of tweets is now visible on the screen. `AdapterList` takes the performance benefits of `RecyclerView` and greatly simplifies the setup.